 The School of Nursing has a special student service group.
 Selection is competitive.
-Criteria are available in the Ambassadors' office or the Student Services office.

 International Students

 Almost 900 foreign students from about 75 countries are enrolled at Texas Tech University and the Health Sciences Center, bringing with them languages, value systems, and information about events and conditions in their countries.
 Such unique skills and viewpoints can be shared with American students to enhance their understanding of other countries and to enable Americans to see how they are understood by foreign students.
 The International Programs Office provides this cross-cultural exchange on the Texas Tech campus.